-How to connect a Nintendo Switch to your phone's hotspot
+Take your Switch online anywhere by connecting to your phone's hotspot

 The best thing about the Nintendo Switch is you can have all the same games with you on the go that you do at home.
-Whether you're fighting Nazis on the subway or racing karts on a plane, you can have a good bit of fun while you're on the go.
+Whether you're looking for a change of scenery while playing one of the best Nintendo Switch workout games, tackling one of the best Nintendo Switch racing games on the subway, or just relaxing on your own Animal Crossing tropical island paradise, you can have a good bit of fun while you're on the go.

 That's even true of multiplayer games.
-Your smartphone has a great data connection it can share with nearby devices, with some caveats.
+Your smartphone has a great data connection it can share with nearby devices, although there may be some caveats.

 Here's how to connect a Nintendo Switch to your phone's hotspot!